MicrosoftDocs/power-platform/power-platform/admin/powerapps-us-government.md

 # Microsoft PowerApps US Government

 In response to the unique and evolving requirements of the United States public sector, Microsoft has created Microsoft PowerApps US Government plans (or PowerApps US Government).
 This  section provides an overview of features that are specific to PowerApps US Government.
-It is recommended that you read this supplementary section alongside the [PowerApps Service Description](https://docs.microsoft.com/powerapps/powerapps-overview).
-For brevity, this service is commonly referred to as PowerApps GCC.
+It is recommended that you read this supplementary section alongside the PowerApps [documentation](https://docs.microsoft.com/powerapps/powerapps-overview) that covers information about the general PowerApps service description.
+For brevity, this service is commonly referred to as *PowerApps GCC*.

-The PowerApps US Government Service Description is designed to serve as an overlay to the general PowerApps Service Description.
-It defines the unique commitments and differences compared to PowerApps offerings that have been available to our customers since Fall, 2016.
+The PowerApps US Government service description is designed to serve as an overlay to the general PowerApps service description.
+It defines the unique commitments and differences compared to PowerApps offerings that have been available to our customers since October, 2016.

-## About PowerApps US Government environments and Plans
+## About PowerApps US Government environments and plans

 PowerApps US Government plans are monthly subscriptions and can be licensed to an unlimited number of users.